-As per the SEBI (MF) Regulations, the IDCW warrants shall be dispatched to the Unit Holders, within 7 working days from the record date.
+As per the SEBI (MF) Regulations, the IDCW warrants shall be despatched to the Unit Holders, within 7 business days from the record date.
 IDCW will be payable to those Unit Holders whose names appear in the Register of Unit Holders on the date (Record Date).
 IDCW will be paid by cheque, net of taxes as may be applicable.
 Unit Holders will also have the option of direct payment of IDCW to the bank account.
 The cheques will be drawn in the name of the sole/first holder and will be posted to the Registered address of the sole/first holder as indicated in the original application form.
-To safequard the interest of Unit Holders from loss or theft of IDCW cheques, investors should provide the name of their bank, branch and account number in the application form.
-IDCW cheques will be sent to the Unit Holder after incorporating such information.
-The minimum amount for IDCW payout shall be Rs.100, else IDCW would be mandatorily reinvested them in additional Units of the Scheme.
-Under this provision, the IDCW due and payable to the Unitholders will be compulsorily and without any further act by the Unitholders reinvested in the Scheme (under the IDCW Option, at the first ex- IDCW NAV).
-The IDCW so reinvested shall be constructive payment of IDCW to the Unitholders and constructive receipt of the same amount from each Unitholder for reinvestment in Units.
-On reinvestment of IDCW, the number of Units to the credit of Unitholder will increase to the extent of the IDCW reinvested IDCW by the NAV applicable on the day of reinvestment, as explained above.
+To safeguard the interest of Unit Holders from loss or theft of IDCW cheques, investors should provide the name of their bank, branch and account number in the application form.
+IDCW cheques will be sent to the Unit Holder after incorporatina such information.
+The minimum amount for IDCW payout shall be Rs.100, else IDCW would be mandatorily reinvested